-The Madison Water Pollution Control Authority meets the fourth Wednesday of each month at 7 p.m. in meeting room B of the town offices.
+The Madison Water Pollution Control Authority meets the fourth Wednesday of each month at 7 p.m. in Meeting Room B at Madison Town Campus.
 The public is welcome to attend and provide input on a variety of issues.
 Initiatives being considered by the WPCA include replacing cesspools with code compliant septic systems, requiring more restrictive design standards for new and repaired septic systems, and establishing wastewater management districts to protect environmentally sensitive areas of town.
-Please come and voice your opinions and concerns about these and other environmental issues in Madison at the WPCA meetings which are held on the fourth Wednesday of every month.
+Please come and voice your opinions and concerns about these and other environmental issues in Madison at the WPCA meetings which are held on the fourth Wednesday of alternate months.

 Proposed Changes to the Town of Madison Water Pollution Control Plan

 Wastewater Management District Standards (DRAFT) The WPCA will establish a decentralized wastewater Management District (WWMD) in accordance with Connecticut General Statute 7.247 (b).
 The following standards for on-site wastewater disposal in a WWMD shall apply: